History

 Upcoming MLH Event – Get on our Mailing List

 Sign up for our mailing list.
 The Mr. Local History Project is creating a new event tailored to the history of alcohol in Somerset County called “Wet Somerset Hills.”
-It will be coming soon to a pub near you, and there will be samples!
-It will be coming in 2023.
+It will be coming soon to a pub near you, with samples!

 Take a road trip soon!